FatimaMarq14/2143-OOP/Assignments/P03/README.md

 ## Fatima Marquez
 ### Description:

 This is my version of the Knucklebones game.
-Overall the sfml program will display the OOP concepts we learned in class.
-It includes the following:
+Overall the sfml program will display the OOP concepts we learned in class.The game showcases key principles such as classes, inheritance, and polymorphism, which were covered in our coursework.
+The program includes the following components:

 ## Files